Becoming a new mom comes with a lot of sacrifices, but you must have a self-care practice in place for early postpartum.

 6. Drink a lot of water (and go pee often!)

 Also, you may notice that your bladder doesn’t send the standard signals that it’s time to go like it used to.
-In the early days, get up and go pee every time you feed your baby (which is about every two hours) to help your body empty everything.
+In the early days, get up and go pee every time you feed your baby (about two hours) to help your body empty everything.

 7. Say No to unwanted visitors